When the Storm Fades

 When the Storm Fades is a Canadian docufiction film, directed by Seán Devlin and released in 2018.
 Described by Devlin as a "docudramedy" because it blends aspects of both docudrama and comedy-drama, the film is set in the Philippines in the aftermath of Typhoon Haiyan and depicts a family's attempts to recover from the disaster.

 The film stars the real-life Pablo family from Leyte, and is improvised in part around their own real-life experience of the typhoon.
 Although the film's primary themes address climate change and the effort to recover from grief and loss, the film includes a secondary storyline which depicts two Canadian aid workers (Aaron Read and Kayla Lorette) whose attempts to play the "white savior" backfire.

-The film premiered at the 2018 Vancouver International Film Festival.
+The film premiered at the 2018 Vancouver International Film Festival, where Devlin won the Emerging Canadian Director award.

 Read won the award for Best Supporting Actor in a Canadian Film, and Lorette won the award for Best Supporting Actress in a Canadian Film, at the Vancouver Film Critics Circle Awards 2018.
 The film was also a nominee for Best British Columbia Film.